We waste too much food!

 Don’t forget!
 Upload the completed Food Detective Case Notes or a photo of them to enter the Badge Mission Competition prize draw and earn the Food Detective badge!

-Remember!
-For this investigation you will need these great top tips for saving food and some yummy recipes from the Amazing Waste Cookbook
+Children can find great top tips for saving food and some yummy recipes from the Amazing Waste Cookbook.

 Top Tips for Wastebusters to Save Food!

-- Food isn’t meant to be frozen forever; it will dry it out, so keep note of when you freeze items.
+- – Food isn’t meant to be frozen forever; it will dry out, so keep note of when you freeze items.

-- If your family check what is in the fridge and cupboards before going shopping, they won’t accidently buy something twice.
+- – If your family checks what is in the fridge and cupboards before shopping, they won’t accidentally buy something twice.
 People often forget to do this!

-- Keep track of what you throw out so you can work out what you are wasting and why.
-Perhaps you are buying more than you need or it needs to be stored differently.
+- – Keep track of what you throw out to work out what you are wasting and why.
+Perhaps you are buying more than you need, or it needs to be stored differently.